symfony/symfony-docs/components/console/events.rst

 .. tip::

     This event is also dispatched when an exception is thrown by the command.
-    It is then dispatched just after the ``ConsoleEvents::EXCEPTION`` event.
+    It is then dispatched just after the ``ConsoleEvents::ERROR`` event.
     The exit code received in this case is the exception code.

 .. _`reserved exit codes`: http://www.tldp.org/LDP/abs/html/exitcodes.html